Illinois Compiled Statutes

 the Association is deemed to be a creditor of the impaired or insolvent

-insurer to the extent of assets attributable to covered policies reduced by any
+insurer to the extent of assets attributable to covered policies or contracts reduced by any

-amounts to which the Association is entitled as subrogee (under paragraph (8)
+amounts to which the Association is entitled as subrogee (under subsection (m)

 of Section 531.08).
 All assets of the impaired or insolvent insurer

-attributable to covered policies must be used to continue all covered policies
+attributable to covered policies or contracts must be used to continue all covered policies

 and pay all contractual obligations of the impaired insurer as required by this

 Article.
-"Assets attributable to covered policies", as used in this paragraph
+"Assets attributable to covered policies or contracts", as used in this paragraph

 (3), is that proportion of the